 If fall is coming, nobody’s told Eastern Oregon.
 The warm, sunny days are the perfect time to hit the trail for late season wildflower meadows, deep forests and hidden alpine lakes.
 Check out these gorgeous hikes in scenic wilderness areas on the east side of the state.

-There are two options to reach the scenic blue-green waters of Baldy Lake just below the 8,321-foot peak of Mt.
-Ireland.
-An easy, 2.4-mile roundtrip trail is accessible by a rough road that deters all but high clearance vehicles.
+Mountain lakes don’t get any more scenic than the blue-green alpine waters of Baldy Lake, just below the 8,321-foot peak of Mt.
+Ireland at the southwest edge of the North Fork John Day Wilderness.
+A small primitive trailhead starts you on the 2.4-mile roundtrip trail, accessible by a rough road that deters all but high-clearance vehicles.
 The easier road treats hikers to a challenging 12.6 miles through a lovely forest of pine, spruce and fir.
-Visit the Wallowa-Whitman U.S. Forest Service website for details.

 Get out east and enjoy the fall trails!